Division KELLER

 Typical applications

-A typical example is the production of endless tubes where the material is bent and welded together.
-The tubes are heated up with an induction coil.
-The position of the small welding point can vary and, with conventional pyrometers, the welding seam could at times be outside the field of view and a measurement would be impossible (Fig. 6).
+A typical example is the production of continuous pipes, in which the material is bent and welded together.
+Heating is achieved via an induction coil.
+The position of the small welding point can fluctuate, so that with conventional devices the weld seam can sometimes lie outside the measuring field and measurement is then no longer possible (Fig. 6).

-During the production of glass bottles the position and shape of the glass drop changes at the shearing blade.
-Here, too, a panorama pyrometer delivers a higher measuring reliability.
-Additionally, the material and the colour of the glass have an influence on the depth of visibility of the pyrometer into the partly transparent glass.
-This influence is greatly reduced by the ratio measuring method of the panorama pyrometer.
+During the production of glass bottles, the position and shape of the glass gob on the scissors changes.
+Here too, a panorama pyrometer provides greater measurement reliability.
+Added to this is the influence of the temperature of the material and the colour of the partially transparent glass.
+This influence is greatly reduced by the two-colour measuring method of the panorama pyrometer.

-The manual non-contact temperature measurement of liquid metal that is poured into a mould is made from a safe distance.
-It will be difficult to align a standard pyrometer with a round field of view to the pouring stream, especially when the position of the stream may change depending on the tilting angle of the ladle.
-A device with a rectangular field of view is much easier to handle in this case (Fig. 7).
+The manual, non-contact temperature measurement of liquid metal during pouring into the mould is carried out from a safe distance.
+With a conventional device with a round measuring field, it is difficult to align the pyrometer with the pouring stream, especially as the position of the stream can change depending on the tilt angle of the ladle.
+A device with a rectangular measuring field is much easier to handle (Fig. 7).

-The problem with electronically measuring pyrometers was to align the devices mechanically to detect extremely small target objects.
-Such measurement tasks can be much easier solved with the panorama pyrometer.
+The difficulty in using electronic measuring devices lay in the mechanical alignment of the devices to extremely small measuring objects.
+Such measuring tasks can also be solved much more easily with the panorama pyrometer.

-Due to the two-colour measuring principle the range of applications is limited to temperatures above 600 °C. Another limit is given by the degree of partial illumination (i.e. when the field of view is not completely filled by the target object) at which the two-colour pyrometer is still in a position to calculate a reproducible measurement value.
+Due to the two-colour measuring principle, the field of application is limited to applications with temperatures above 600 °C. Another limit is the degree of partial illumination up to which the two-colour pyrometer is still able to form a reproducible measured value.

-This value also depends on the emissivity of the target object and on the absolute temperature.
-A two-colour pyrometer can already produce a reliable reading at the range beginning if the radiation energy amounts to 10% of the radiance of a black body at the same temperature.
-Larger signal attenuation is even permissible with increasing temperatures.
-Emissivity, the degree of partial illumination, the shape of the target object and visual obstructions such as vapour, dust and smoke in the field of view are all factors that contribute to an attenuation of the signal.
-We take a steel wire with an emissivity of 0.6 as an example.
-With a round target object we also have to take into account that the radiation captured by the pyrometer is to a certain extent reflected at a very flat angle.
-A safety factor of 1.5 is included as an approximation.
-The degree of partial illumination, the width of the field of view and the maximum measuring distance are calculated with the following formulas.
+This value depends, among other things, on the emissivity of the measuring object and the absolute temperature.
+At the start of the measuring range, a two-colour pyrometer can already provide a reliable measured value if the radiation energy is 10 % of the radiance of a blackbody radiator at the same temperature.
+As the measuring temperature increases, even greater signal attenuation is permissible.
+Attenuation is caused by the emissivity, the degree of partial illumination, the shape of the measuring object and influences that obstruct visibility such as vapour, dust and smoke in the measuring field.
+Let’s take a steel wire with an emissivity of 0.6 as an example.
+With a round measuring object, it must also be taken into account that the radiation detected by the pyrometer is sometimes emitted at a very flat angle.
+As an approximation, the safety factor of 1.5 is then factored in.
+The following formulas can be used to calculate the degree of partial illumination, the width of the measuring field and the maximum measuring distance.

-Degree of partial illumination = (minimum analysable signal strength ÷ emissivity) × safety factor
+Degree of partial illumination = (minimum analyzable signal strength ÷ emissivity) × safety factor

-In relation to the above example, the target object must be filled at least by 10 % ÷ 0.6 × 1.5 = 25 % to allow the pyrometer to calculate a temperature reading.
-The signal strength serving as an indicator for the reliability of the measurement reading can be displayed on the pyrometer.
+With reference to the example above, the measuring field must be at least 10 % ÷ 0.6 × 1.5 = 25 % full so that the pyrometer can determine a measured value.
+The signal strength as an indication of the safety of the measured value can be shown on the pyrometer display.

-For a wire diameter of 5 mm, this results in a maximum width of the field of view of 5 mm ÷ 0.25 = 20 mm at the range beginning.
+For a wire diameter of 5 mm, this results in a maximum width of the measuring field of 5 mm ÷ 0.25 = 20 mm for the start of the measuring range.

-You can also use the panorama pyrometer with the field of view being aligned longitudinally to the target object.
-This way, the pyrometer captures a larger surface of the target object compared to a pyrometer with a round field of view, and it can be used for wires with an even smaller diameter.
+The panorama pyrometer can also be operated so that the measuring field is aligned lengthwise to the object.
+This means that the pyrometer detects a larger area of the measuring object compared to a device with a round measuring field, so that it can be used for wires with a diameter from 0.1 mm.

 Compact panorama pyrometer with LED spot light.